vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 "Prakhyātātiśayasya tasya tanayah Kṣemendra-nāmā

-bhavat Tena Sri Tripureśa-sailaśikhare viśrāntisantoṣiņā."
+bhavat Tena Sri Tripureśa-sailaśikhare viśrāntisantoṣiṇā."

 In the opinion of Dr. Bühler, referred to by Dr. De in H. S. P., P. 141, the only thing that can finally settle the question, under discussion, is the discovery of the name of Ksemarāja's father.
 We may, therefore, add here what little information we have been able to collect on this point.
 We have already shown how Kṣemarāja is identical with